- D+1 202 339 8518

 Doug has deep experience representing lenders, debtors and official and ad hoc committees.
 He works primarily with bank and hedge fund investors and co-leads Orrick’s hedge fund client initiative.

 Chambers USA rates him in Band 3, calling him “a shining star . . . able to apply both a legal mindset and a businessperson’s mindset to distressed situations.”
-Doug has also been recognized by Legal 500 as an “excellent performer” for his work in both Municipal Bankruptcy and Corporate Restructuring.
+Doug has also been named a Next Generation lawyer by Legal 500, noting he is an “excellent performer” for his work in both Municipal Bankruptcy and Corporate Restructuring.

 Doug also represents debtors in the Energy and Technology sectors.